 We accept applications once per year for a fall semester program start.
-The Berkeley MEng application opens in September and is due in early January for Fall enrollment.
+The Berkeley MEng application opens in September and is due on Wednesday, January 6, 2021 for Fall 2021 enrollment.

 Each semester begins with two units of engineering leadership courses that begin before the official start of each semester.
 Attendance is required for all MEng students.
-Fall 2020 applicants: Please be prepared to be on-campus full time during August 10-21, 2020 and January 4-15, 2021.
+Fall 2021 applicants: Please be prepared to start the program from August 2-13, 2021 and January 3-14, 2022.

 - Academic transcripts

 - Three letters of recommendation (a combination of professional and academic)